cthlbrennan/sugra/README.md

 ### Colour Scheme

-This color palette comprises a mix of bold, vibrant colors like auburn and teal, creating an eye-catching and dynamic aesthetic that grabs users' attention, all while visually referencing the bright, "plastic" aesthetic of old video game consoles such as the SNES, Mega Drive and Gameboy.
+This color palette comprises a mix of bold, vibrant colors like auburn and green, creating an eye-catching and dynamic aesthetic that grabs users' attention, all while visually referencing the bright, "plastic" aesthetic of old video game consoles such as the SNES, Mega Drive and Gameboy.
 The inclusion of softer tones like the champagne pink and white smoke offers balance, preventing the design from feeling overly intense or fatiguing for users browsing the site for extended periods.
 These calmer hues are effectively used for layout elements, typography, and backgrounds, ensuring a pleasant and comfortable viewing experience.

 Furthermore, the overall harmony of the palette creates a cohesive brand identity that is applied consistently across the website, from the landing pages to individual product listings.
 This coherence helps reinforce the professionalism and trustworthiness of the marketplace, crucial factors for convincing users to engage with and purchase from the platform.
 The versatility of the color choices also allows for easy implementation across different user interface components, from navigation menus to call-to-action buttons.